grafana/faro-web-sdk/docs/sources/tutorials/quick-start-browser.md

 });
 ```

-### With Open Telemetry tracing using the included instrumentation
+### With OpenTelemetry tracing using the included instrumentation

-Due to it's large size, [Open Telemetry](https://opentelemetry.io/docs/instrumentation/js/)
+Due to it's large size, [OpenTelemetry][opentelemetry-js] tracing support is provided in a separate
-tracing support is provided in a separate `@grafana/faro-web-tracing` package.
+`@grafana/faro-web-tracing` package.

-The provided default OTel setup includes tracing instrumentations for user interaction,
+The provided default OTel setup includes tracing instrumentations for user interaction, fetch and document load, and W3C
-fetch and document load, and W3C trace context propagation via `fetch` and `xhr`.
+trace context propagation via `fetch` and `xhr`.

 ```ts
 import { getWebInstrumentations, initializeFaro } from '@grafana/faro-web-sdk';